Mirror TV

 What can be used to clean it?

-Any standard glass cleaner such as Windex works great on our mirrors, and you can wipe it clean
+Any standard glass cleaner such as Windex works great on our mirrors, and you can clean it

 How do you recommend that we care for the mirror over time?